Jiaming-Zuo/jiaming-zuo.github.io/README.md

-My name is Jiaming Zuo.
-I received the B.E. degree in electronic and information engineering from the Dalian University of Technology (DLUT), Dalian, China in 2019.
+My name is Jiaming (Klaus) Zuo.
+I received the Master degree in Electronic and Engineering from University of Southern California (USC), LA, USA in 2021.
+I received the B.E. degree in Electronic and Information Engineering from Dalian University of Technology (DLUT), Dalian, China in 2019.

-I am the CEO of X3000 Inspection.
+I am the Founder and CEO of X3000 Inspection (工源三仟).